 - Re H: represented the Respondent Local Authority at a hearing to determine the issue of designated authority.
 The court agreed with the submissions made by Melissa and determined that the Local Authority should not be the designated authority.

 - Re T-W: represented the Local Authority in the final hearing of the mother’s application to discharge a care order.
 Upon hearing evidence, cross-examination and submissions, the Judge refused the mother’s application and authorised the Local Authority care plan.

-- DB v MJ: represented the Applicant Father at multiple case management hearings where the issues in the case related to allegations of historic sexual abuse.
+- Re: B represented the Applicant Father at multiple case management hearings where the issues in the case related to allegations of historic sexual abuse.
 The issues at the hearings related to the need for further evidence and disclosure to enable the court to determine the allegations.

 - Re AH: represented the Health Board at an inquest relating to AH who died in a healthcare setting and where concerns were raised surrounding clinical/nursing care decision-making and record-keeping.
 This involved cross-examination of lay and professional witnesses, and written submissions on the engagement of Article 2.
 The Coroner found that Article 2 was not engaged and referred to Melissa’s submissions in his decision.
 The Coroner made several recommendations under Regulation 28.

 - Re ML: represented the family members of the deceased (ML) in an inquest wherein issues were raised around the response by the police to calls made to the emergency services.
 After hearing submissions from both Counsel regarding the making of recommendations under Regulation 28, the Coroner exercised that duty and made several recommendations to the police regarding the handling of calls to the emergency services.